Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Physics models and codes

-The new FBT basis functions are chosen to keep one degree of freedom from the RAPTOR profiles: a small $\Delta\alpha=|\alpha-1|$ correction is applied to $p'$ to follow the plasma current target $I_p$, while strictly keeping $TT'$ from the simulation.
+We choose to keep one degree of freedom from the RAPTOR profiles: a small $\Delta\alpha=|\alpha-1|$ correction is applied in FBT to follow the same plasma current target $I_p$ despite small numerical discrepancies, while strictly keeping $TT'$ from the RAPTOR simulation ($\beta=1$).
 The previous solution for the plasma current distribution, $\boldsymbol{I_y}$, is used as an initial guess to the new FBT run to facilitate convergence.
-If a solution is not reached after 20 iterations, the plasma domain $\partial\Omega_{pl}$ is frozen, while the iteration continues until convergence.
-This approach has proven effective, as non-convergence typically results from small oscillations between two points on the computational grid, and allows a solution to be found for nearly all the equilibria, while keeping the standard mesh used in TCV, $n_R\times n_Z=28\times65$.
+If an equilibrium solution is not reached after 20 iterations, the plasma domain $\partial\Omega_{pl}$ is frozen in the FBT optimization procedure, which resumes until convergence.
+This approach has proven effective, as non-convergence typically results from small oscillations between two points on the computational grid, and allows a solution to be found for nearly all the equilibria, while keeping the (relatively coarse) standard mesh used in TCV, $n_R\times n_Z=28\times65$.
 When an iteration of the coupling does not converge at a given time, the previous converged solution for that time is taken.
 Thus, in the few cases where an equilibrium fails to converge from the first KEP iteration, the initial FBT equilibrium, with standard basis functions, is retained.
-The last converged solution is then linearly interpolated across the full RAPTOR time grid, and passed in a matrix form to the next RAPTOR simulation.
+Taking the last converged solution for each equilibrium, the resulting set of equilibria is then linearly interpolated onto the full RAPTOR time grid and passed in a matrix form to the next RAPTOR simulation.
 The gradients at the pedestal, $\mu_{ne}$ and $\mu_{Te}$, can also be passed from the previous RAPTOR simulation to the next as a feedforward trace to ease the work of the gradient-based controller.
 Consistency between transport and equilibrium is obtained when $p'$ and $TT'$ take identical profiles in RAPTOR and FBT, corresponding to a basis function coefficient $\alpha=1$.
 After iterating over the two codes sequentially, a systematic error on poloidal beta $\Delta\beta_{pol}^{\text{FBT-RAPTOR}}$ and $\Delta\alpha$ of less than $5\%$ remains, due to residual differences in volume and radial resolution.
-By subtracting $\Delta\beta_{pol}^{\text{FBT-RAPTOR}}$ and coefficient $\alpha$ by their final error, Fig. \ref{fig:convergence-81882} shows that the coupling successfully converges to its final solution within a few iterations, as shown in the example of TCV shot \#81882, where a remaining difference of less than 1\% to the converged values was obtained after only 2 steps.
+By subtracting $\Delta\beta_{pol}^{\text{FBT-RAPTOR}}$ and coefficient $\alpha$ with their final value, Fig. \ref{fig:convergence-81882} shows that the coupling successfully converges to its final solution within a few iterations, as shown in the example of TCV shot \#81882, where a remaining difference of less than 1\% to the converged values was obtained after only 2 steps.
 This rapid convergence can be explained by the quasi-unilateral nature of this coupling, as radial transport is only weakly sensitive to changes in geometry, and by the mutual independence of the static equilibrium solutions.
+It also justifies a posteriori the choice of loose coupling as a valid option.